 You will need your original documents as follows: Passport, Motorcycle Registration Document or Title, Driving Licence, International Driving Permit.
 In addition you must have travel/medical insurance and 3rd party motorcycle insurance (where available).
-As visa requirements are dependent on your nationality and a complex with constantly changing requirements, we would direct you to our appointed visa agency for advice www.thevisamachine.com.
-However, we know that UK and most EU citizens do not require any visas in advance of travel.
-USA and Canadian citizens need to pay Reciprocity Fees for Argentina and have a visa for Bolivia.
+As visa requirements are dependent on your nationality and are complex with constantly changing requirements, we would direct you to our appointed visa agency for advice www.thevisamachine.com.

 This motorcycle expedition is run at the most optimum time for the best weather possible.
 In April / May, the rainy season has finished and the mountains should be green and lush, but there may still be some light showers and mists high in the mountains.
 Remember also that you are travelling at altitude and so it can still be chilly, especially in the evening and for early morning starts.
 During the day, blue skies are the norm; the sun is very strong here, so you will need sun cream.
 Buenos Aires in in autumn, but temperatures will average around 22C.

 UK, USA, Canada, Australia, New Zealand and most EU citizens do not require any visas in advance.
 This information is provided in good faith.
 It is your responsibility to have the correct visas in place prior to travel.
 Please check what requirements are necessary for your nationality.